State Library is open. You must check in and carry a mask at all times during your visit. More details.

-State Library of Queensland plays a lead role in serving all Queenslanders, through state-wide library services and partnerships with over 340 public libraries, including 22 Indigenous Knowledge Centres (IKCs).
+State Library plays a lead role in serving all Queenslanders, through state-wide library services and partnerships with more than 320 vibrant public libraries and Indigenous Knowledge Centres in Queensland.

 Stay in touch with State Library on social media, read our latest news about events, exhibitions, collections and more, or subscribe for updates delivered straight to your inbox.

 State Library of Queensland sits within the portfolio of the Department of Communities, Housing and Digital Economy.
 Governed by the Library Board of Queensland, State Library draws its powers from the Libraries Act 1988 to contribute to the cultural, social and intellectual development of all Queenslanders.

 Find out more about the State Library's organisational structure.

 You can learn more about State Library's strategic plan and vision.